ApostolosTsimogiannis/DS.2/Manual/README.md

 <details>
 <summary> Open Chapter </summary>
 ### Preparation:
 Clean all surfaces of the 3D printed parts with a small screwdriver.
 Make sure there is no nylon powder residue on the surface.
-You can use air gun if you have one.<br>
+You can use an air gun if you have one.<br>
 Prepare a small amount of two-part epoxy for the bearing only.
 In this instance the 3D printed parts are fitted without glue so they can easily be replaced. <br><br>
 Use epoxy at the areas marked with the orange arrow in the drawing.
 Make sure you do not use too much and it overspills.
 Especially the bearings need a small amount only, to function as a retainer.
 CA glue can also be used for the bearings. <br> <br>